 So, when I found myself in Silicon Valley, I realized that I had heard about almost all the new trends in business and industry, and almost all the influential figures in the Valley – from YouTube, not from the press or television.

 This means that whatever is more or less popular in real life, becomes also popular online.
 Or maybe even the opposite?
 This remark might seem trivial, but in fact, it is not as trivial as it seems.
 It is still a popular opinion that YouTube represents only the interests of certain, usually young, groups in society – mostly bored teenagers who have nothing better to do after classes than to create YouTube movies.

 In fact, everyone surfs these days, and YouTube can capture all the technological and academic progress.
 The wonderful feeling I had was that I didn’t really need to pay an active effort to absorb all this information: all this knowledge was incorporated through latent learning: by listening to YouTube materials served to me by YouTube algorithms.
 It felt a little bit like learning a foreign language by just finding yourself in a neighbourhood where this language is spoken.

-This effect also demonstrates by how much internet already surpassed all the other media, including television.
-Young, fresh and smart YouTube vloggers are already far more advanced in understanding and commenting reality than the army of professional journalists on a high budget, producing for the evening news.
-YouTube community can just capture the spirit of the society so much better… For instance, the Silicon Valley community is as fascinated with Elon Musk as the YouTube community.
-And, since YouTube is also full of enthusiasm towards cryptocurrencies, and it would be a stupidity, or ignorance, not to embark on this train.
+This effect also demonstrates how much the internet already surpassed all the other media, including television.
+Young, fresh and smart YouTube vloggers are already far more advanced in understanding and commenting on reality than the army of professional journalists on a high budget, producing for the evening news.
+YouTube community can just capture the spirit of society so much better… For instance, the Silicon Valley community is as fascinated with Elon Musk as the YouTube community.
+And, since YouTube is also full of enthusiasm towards cryptocurrencies, it would be stupidity, or ignorance, not to embark on this train.